Help for Yourself

 - Empathetic reflection shows that you understand

-- Avoid judgement or blame
+- Avoid judgment or blame

 - Always consult and involve others